 How is plate glass manufactured?

-Originally flat glass was manufactured by pouring molten glass onto metal tables or plates which was then rolled flat and left to cool.
+Originally, flat glass was manufactured by pouring molten glass onto metal tables or plates which was then rolled flat and left to cool.
 Shop front glass, window glass, and mirrors were manufactured with this process.
 This process was used until the 1950s and replaced with the modern float glass manufacturing process.
 The term plate glass is still used for a flat pane of glass even though the manufacturing is done using the float glass method.

-Float glass method - In this process, molten glass is poured over liquid tin and ceramic or air rollers roll it flat, the liquid glass is left to cool slowly.
+Float glass method - In this process, molten glass is poured over liquid tin and ceramic or air rollers roll it flat, and the liquid glass is left to cool slowly.
 It is then cut and snapped into sheets.
 The sheets of glass are ground and polished to enhance the quality of the glass.
 The float process dominates the market now and it is used to manufacture glass for many different applications.

 Where is plate glass used?